eadred/V2_API/README.md

 <h3><a name="aws-security-groups-overwrite-service">Overwrite Service</a></h3>

-Update an existing service.
+Update an existing security group's service.
 note: the service will be fully overwritten.

 URL: https://api.dome9.com/cloudsecuritygroup/{groupid}/services/{policyType} <br \>
 METHOD: PUT <br \>
-policyType: if set as "Inbound" it will overwrite in the inbound and if set as "Outbound" it will overwrite in the oubound.
+policyType: if set as "Inbound" it will overwrite the service in the group's inbound policy, and if set as "Outbound" it will overwrite the service in the group's outbound policy.
-groupid: The groupid in the URL can be either the internal id or the external id. <br \>
+groupid: The groupid in the URL can be either the group's Dome9 internal id or the group's AWS external id. <br \>

 BODY:
 ```json